Resourcecode-project/py-resourcecode/joss_paper/paper.md

 # Key Features of the `resourcecode` python package

-`resourcecode` provides a wrapper for easy fetching of data from the **ResourceCODE** database, by calling the Cassandra API.
+The `resourcecode` python package provides a wrapper for easy fetching of data from the **ResourceCODE** database, by calling the Cassandra API.
 The database itself represents more than 50Tb of data, preventing standard user to download it as a whole.
 Hence, this toolbox is intended to provide access to time series of sea-state parameters, as simply as the following code snippet:

 ```python